Skip to main content

 SSL certificates

-• venv: install a supported Python version and configure this version for developing apps with the command viktor-cli configure.
+Install Python 3.10 or higher and configure this version for developing apps with the command viktor-cli configure.